OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseMap_v2.md

         default: [ 0, 0, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Rotates the noise in space based on the specified rotation order</p>
+        <p class="scene-class-attr-comment">Rotates the noise in space based on the specified rotation order</p>

     </p>